slicer69/doas/README.md

 ## Installing build tools

 1 - The doas program has virtually no dependencies.
 So long as you have a compiler (such as the GNU Compiler or Clang) installed and GNU make (gmake on NetBSD, FreeBSD, and illumos).
 On illumos, the build-essential package will install all the necessary build tools.
-Linux may need libpam headers to compile which can be added with the libpam0g-dev package on Debian/Ubuntu.
+Linux may need libpam headers to compile which can be added with the libpam0g-dev package on Debian/Ubuntui.
+On macOS an installation of XCode is necessary, due to the missing cli development tools in the default installation.

 ## Compiling and installing